 The ISO will perform an Economic Planning Study as part of the current planning cycle to identify potential congestion and propose mitigation plans.
 The study will quantify the economic benefits for the ISO ratepayers based on Transmission Economic Assessment Methodology (TEAM).
-Production simulation is the main tool for this study.

-The Economic Planning Study will be based on the same assumptions as the Reliability Assessment and Policy Driven Transmission Plan Analysis with the following exception:
+Production cost simulation is used to identify transmission congestion and quantify the energy benefit based on TEAM..The production cost model will be developed based on the same assumptions as the Reliability Assessment and Policy Driven Transmission Plan Analysis with the following exception: